37 Harry Potter Trivia Questions [With Answers]

 Answer: Neville Longbottom.

-Why it stumps people: Ron feels inevitable.
-He’s Harry’s closest companion, present in nearly every dangerous moment.
-But the prophecy specifies a boy born at the end of July to parents who defied Voldemort three times.
-Only Neville matches those criteria alongside Harry.
+Why it stumps people: Ron feels like the inevitable pick, Harry’s closest companion, there for nearly every brush with death.
+But the prophecy is specific: a boy born as July closed, to parents who’d defied Voldemort three times.
+Only Neville fits that alongside Harry.
+Ron doesn’t.

 23. Who impersonated Alastor Moody during the Triwizard Tournament?
 (Medium)